TRalls/WebHostManagement/README.md

 ### Auto-Running

 The setup to run this application at boot will vary by system.
-In order to get full functionality this application much run as root.
+In order to get full functionality this application must run as root.
 The following worked for my system at home running Debian 3.16.51-3.
 * Install sudo if not already installed.
 * Set up a startup script in your location of choice.
 I named mine start.sh within my whm directory.
 * Place the following in the script: